dimadesu/srt-ingest-for-belabox/README.md

 # Unofficial SRT Ingest for Belabox

-Originally, I started it as [Git Gist](https://gist.github.com/dimadesu/9329d1c1a364af2461f9af1dee0b30ce) and theb converted that into Git repo as it's probably easier to find it and suggest changes.
+Originally, I started it as [Git Gist](https://gist.github.com/dimadesu/9329d1c1a364af2461f9af1dee0b30ce) and later converted it into [Git repo](https://github.com/dimadesu/srt-ingest-for-belabox) as it should probably be easier to find it and suggest changes.

 ## Background